romenrg/romenrg.github.com/source/_posts/2017-12-31-continuous-integration-delivery-deployment.markdown

 *Difference between Continuous Delivery and Continuous Deployment*

-[Continuous Delivery was described by Jez Humble](https://continuousdelivery.com/), its first proponent, as *"the ability to get changes of all types [...] into production, or into the hands of users, safely and quickly in a sustainable way"*. **Continuous Delivery does not necessarily involve deployment to production on every change**.
+[Continuous Delivery was described by Jez Humble](https://continuousdelivery.com/), as *"the ability to get changes of all types [...] into production, or into the hands of users, safely and quickly in a sustainable way"*. **Continuous Delivery does not necessarily involve deployment to production on every change**.
 We just need to ensure that our code is always in a deployable state.
 On the other hand, Continuous Deployment, however, does require every change to be always deployed automatically.

-Thus, as can be seen in the image above, if we decide to enhance the pipeline so that once the Continuous Integration stages are completed the new artifact is automatically deployed to production, we talk about **Continuous Deployment**.
-On the other hand, if we manage to automate everything, but decide to require a human action in order to proceed with the deployment of the new version, we are talking about **Continuous Delivery**.
+Thus, as can be seen in the image above, if we decide to enhance the pipeline so that, once the Continuous Integration stages are completed, the new artifact is automatically deployed to production, we talk about **Continuous Deployment**.
+On the other hand, if we manage to automate everything, but decide to require a human aproval in order to proceed with the deployment of the new version, we are talking about **Continuous Delivery**.
 The difference is subtle, but it has huge implications, making each technique appropriate for different situations, as we will see below.

 If you need some other references, appart from this article, to be convinced about this difference, notice that a few years ago [Puppet published a similar comparison](https://puppet.com/blog/continuous-delivery-vs-continuous-deployment-what-s-diff) in their blog.
 Also, [Atlassian has published a longer article](https://www.atlassian.com/continuous-delivery/ci-vs-ci-vs-cd) on the topic.
 I hope these articles help clarify these concepts, avoiding the current confusion with them.